ibm-cloud-docs/schematics/about.md

 [Ansible](https://www.ansible.com/){: external} is a configuration management and provisioning tool, similar to Chef and Puppet, and is designed to automate the configuration, operation, and management of cloud environements, and to deploy multi-tier app workloads in the cloud.
 Ansible uses YAML syntax to describe the tasks that must be run against a single host or a group of hosts, and stores these tasks in an Ansible playbook.

 Ansible does not use agents or a custom security infrastructure that must be present on a target machine to work properly.
-Instead, Ansible securely connects to compute hosts over the public network by using SSH keys or an optional bastion host.
+Instead, Ansible securely connects to compute hosts over the public network by using SSH keys.
 To bring a resource to the required state, Ansible pushes modules to the managed host that run the tasks in your Ansible playbook.
 After the tasks are executed, the result is returned to the Ansible server and the module is removed from the managed host.
 Ansible modules are idempotent such that executing the same playbook or operation multiple times returns the same result as resources are changed only if required.
 For more information about Ansible, check out this [video](https://www.youtube.com/watch?v=fHO1X93e4WA){: external}.

 To use Ansible capabilities in {{site.data.keyword.bpshort}}, you create a {{site.data.keyword.bpshort}} action that points to the Ansible playbook that you want to run.
 Review the following image to find detailed information about how to run Ansible playbooks with {{site.data.keyword.bpshort}} actions.

 <img src="images/ansible_flow.png" alt="Configuring {{site.data.keyword.cloud_notm}} resources with {{site.data.keyword.bplong_notm}} and Ansible" width="700" style="width: 700px; border-style: none"/>

 1. **Add tasks to your playbook**: Use Ansible YAML syntax to describe the configuration tasks that you want to run on your cloud infrastructure, such as installing software or starting, stopping, and rebooting a virtual server.
 You add these tasks to an Ansible playbook and store the playbook in a GitHub, GitLab, or Bitbucket repository to ensure source control and enable collaboration, review, and auditing in your organization.
 If you are not familiar with Ansible, you can use one of the [IBM-provided playbooks](https://github.com/Cloud-Schematics){: external}, or browse the [Ansible Galaxy library](https://galaxy.ansible.com/){: external}.
 2. **Create a {{site.data.keyword.bpshort}} action**: When you create a {{site.data.keyword.bpshort}} action, you point your action to the repository that stores your Ansible playbook.
-Then, you select the cloud resources where you want to run the tasks that are defined in you Ansible playbook.
+Then, you select the cloud resources where you want to run the tasks that are defined in your Ansible playbook.
 To protect your cloud resources, you can further set up a bastion host in front of your target hosts that proxies all Ansible SSH connections to the target hosts.
 3. **Run your action**: When you are ready to configure your cloud resources, you can run your action. {{site.data.keyword.bpshort}} uses the built-in Ansible capabilities to connect to your target hosts via SSH, and execute the tasks that are defined in your Ansible playbook.
 You can monitor the progress by reviewing the logs.

 </br>